 7. Myth: Ethics can’t be managed.

 Actually, ethics is always “managed” — but, too often, indirectly.
-For example, the behavior of the organization’s founder or current leader is a strong moral influence, or directive if you will, on behavior or employees in the workplace.
-Strategic priorities (profit maximization, expanding marketshare, cutting costs, etc.) can be very strong influences on morality.
-Laws, regulations and rules directly influence behaviors to be more ethical, usually in a manner that improves the general good and/or minimizes harm to the community.
+For example, the behavior of the organization’s founder or current leader is a strong moral influence, or directive if you will, on the behavior of employees in the workplace.
+Strategic priorities (profit maximization, expanding market share, cutting costs, etc.) can be very strong influences on morality.
+Laws, regulations, and rules directly influence behaviors to be more ethical, usually in a manner that improves the general good and/or minimizes harm to the community.
 Some are still skeptical about business ethics, believing you can’t manage values in an organization.
 Donaldson and Davis (Management Decision, V28, N6) note that management, after all, is a value system.
 Skeptics might consider the tremendous influence of several “codes of ethics,” such as the “10 Commandments” in Christian religions or the U.S. Constitution.
 Codes can be very powerful in smaller “organizations” as well.

 8. Myth: Business ethics and social responsibility are the same thing.

 The social responsibility movement is one aspect of the overall discipline of business ethics.
 Madsen and Shafritz refine the definition of business ethics to be: 1) an application of ethics to the corporate community, 2) a way to determine responsibility in business dealings, 3) the identification of important business and social issues, and 4) a critique of business.
 Items 3 and 4 are often matters of social responsibility.
 (There has been a great deal of public discussion and writing about items 3 and 4.
 However, there needs to be more written about items 1 and 2, about how business ethics can be managed.)
-Writings about social responsibility often do not address practical matters of managing ethics in the workplace, e.g., developing codes, updating polices and procedures, approaches to resolving ethical dilemmas, etc.
+Writings about social responsibility often do not address practical matters of managing ethics in the workplace, e.g., developing codes, updating policies and procedures, approaches to resolving ethical dilemmas, etc.

 9. Myth: Our organization is not in trouble with the law, so we’re ethical.

 One can often be unethical, yet operate within the limits of the law, e.g., withhold information from superiors, fudge on budgets, constantly complain about others, etc. However, breaking the law often starts with unethical behavior that has gone unnoticed.
-The “boil the frog” phenomena is a useful parable here: If you put a frog in hot water, it immediately jumps out.
+The “boil the frog” phenomenon is a useful parable here: If you put a frog in hot water, it immediately jumps out.
 If you put a frog in cool water and slowly heat up the water, you can eventually boil the frog.
 The frog doesn’t seem to notice the adverse change in its environment.

 10. Myth: Managing ethics in the workplace has little practical relevance.

 Managing ethics in the workplace involves identifying and prioritizing values to guide behaviors in the organization, and establishing associated policies and procedures to ensure those behaviors are conducted.
 One might call this “values management.”
-Values management is also highly important in other management practices, e.g., managing diversity, Total Quality Management and strategic planning.
+Values management is also highly important in other management practices, e.g., managing diversity, Total Quality Management, and strategic planning.

 10 Benefits of Managing Ethics in the Workplace

 Many people are used to reading or hearing of the moral benefits of attention to business ethics.
 However, there are other types of benefits, as well.
-The following list describes various types of benefits from managing ethics in the workplace.
+The following list describes various types of benefits of managing ethics in the workplace.

 1. Attention to business ethics has substantially improved society.

 A matter of decades ago, children in our country worked 16-hour days.
 Workers’ limbs were torn off and disabled workers were condemned to poverty and often to starvation.
-Trusts controlled some markets to the extent that prices were fixed and small businesses choked out.
+Trusts controlled some markets to the extent that prices were fixed and small businesses were choked out.
 Price fixing crippled normal market forces.
 Employees were terminated based on personalities.
-Influence was applied through intimidation and harassment.
-Then society reacted and demanded that businesses place high value on fairness and equal rights.
+The influence was applied through intimidation and harassment.
+Then society reacted and demanded that businesses place a high value on fairness and equal rights.
 Anti-trust laws were instituted.
 Government agencies were established.
 Unions were organized.
 Laws and regulations were established.

 2. Ethics programs help maintain a moral course in turbulent times.

-As noted earlier in this document, Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change — times much like those faced now by businesses, both nonprofit or for-profit.
+As noted earlier in this document, Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change — times much like those faced now by businesses, both nonprofit and for-profit.
 During times of change, there is often no clear moral compass to guide leaders through complex conflicts about what is right or wrong.
 Continuing attention to ethics in the workplace sensitizes leaders and staff to how they want to act — consistently.